top of page

 What This Means in Practice

-Leaders navigate competing sources of authority simultaneously.
-They rely on technical grounding while negotiating relational dynamics.
-They hold positional responsibility without the social capital to move a decision forward.
-They feel the pull of mission when a client's demands point in another direction.
+Leaders navigate competing sources of authority simultaneously, often without being aware of them.
+They might over-rely on technical grounding while negotiating relational dynamics, or hold positional responsibility without the social capital to move a decision forward.

-This plurality is the nature of expert organisations: influence is distributed, legitimacy is contextual, and authority is earned repeatedly rather than assumed.
+This plurality is the nature of expert organisations: influence is distributed, legitimacy is contextual, and authority is always partial, negotiated, and conditional.

 2.Leadership Across Multiple Arenas and Directions

 Leadership in expert organisations does not happen in a single place or a single direction.
-It unfolds across two distinct arenas and four different directions, each with its own rules and expectations.
+It unfolds across two distinct arenas, each governed by different norms, and in four directions at once, each with its own rules and expectations.

 The Two Arenas

-External or client-facing leadership often feels more straightforward.
+External and client-facing leadership often feels more straightforward.
 Leaders are invited in because of their expertise and role.
-Clients, funders, or public stakeholders often look to them to frame problems, propose solutions, and maintain a high standard of quality.
+Clients, funders, and public stakeholders often look to them to frame problems, propose solutions, and maintain high standards of quality.
 Authority here rests partly on formal position, expertise, and reputation.

-Internal or organisational leadership plays by different rules.
-Colleagues may see themselves as peers rather than followers.
-Ownership of decisions is shared or contested.
-Formal structures exist, especially in more traditional organizations, but day-to-day influence is shaped as much by history, relationships, and informal norms as by titles on an organisation chart.
-Authority must be earned and continually renegotiated.
+Internal or organisational leadership plays by different rules and leaders who are effective in one arena are not automatically effective in the other.
+Internally, colleagues may see themselves as peers rather than followers.
+Ownership of decisions is shared or contested, and day-to-day influence is shaped as much by history and informal norms as by titles.
+Authority here must be earned, and continually renegotiated.

 Most leaders move between these arenas several times a day.
 What lands in one space does not automatically travel to the other.

-Within each arena, leadership also flows in different directions:
+Within each arena, leadership and authority also flow in different directions:

-Up: influencing senior experts, boards, or funders whose authority is often deeply entrenched.
+• Upwards: influencing seniors, boards, clients, or funders whose authority is often deeply entrenched.

-Across: working with peers in other practices, regions, or disciplines, where incentives and priorities do not always align.
+• Laterally/outwards: working with peers in other practices, regions, or disciplines, where incentives and priorities do not always align.
+As well as representing the organisation externally and acting as a thought leader and brand ambassador.

 The Daily Reality of Context Switching

-By 11 AM, you've been directive with your team, deferential with a funder or partner, and collaborative with a peer whose priorities conflict with yours.
-By noon, you're in a client meeting where everyone expects you to hold the room.
+By mid-morning, a leader in an expert organization may have been directive with their team, deferential with a funder, and collaborative with a peer whose priorities conflict with theirs.
+By noon, they are in a client meeting where everyone expects them to hold the room.

 Professionals are valued for their expertise, and that expert identity remains central to their legitimacy.
-Yet leadership demands a different identity: one that steps back from problem solving, looks across the system, and holds responsibility for people, culture, and long-term direction and impact.
-They must switch between these identities repeatedly, often within the same conversation.
-Each shift carries a cognitive and relational cost.
+Yet leadership often demands a different identity: one that steps back from problem-solving and having all the answers.
+Both identities are necessary.

 Research on identity conflict shows that this duality creates tension not because either identity is problematic, but because each one signals a different posture, pace, and purpose.
 Experts focus on depth and precision.
 Leaders focus on integration and perspective.